trywilco/wilco-docs/docs/building-your-quest/conditions/k8s-backend-config-var-defined.md

 ## Outputs

-In config var exists, its `value` is set on the conditions outputs.
+If a config var exists, its `value` is set on the conditions outputs.

 It can be referenced by other blocks using `outputs.<condition_name>.value`